Shareable Discount Links: The Complete Email & SMS Strategy Guide

 If your discount code has more uses than emails sent, you have a leakage problem.
 Every use above your list size is margin you didn't intend to give away.
 This is the clearest sign your Shopify discount URL is being shared.

-Conclusion: From Links to Intelligence
+Conclusion: From Basic Links to Growth Links

-Summary: Shareable Discount Links
+Summary: From Discount Links to Growth Links

 The Bottom Line: